CPNV-ES/MAW11_Mugiwaras/README.md

 3. copy the .env.example or set the required environment variables.

 4. You are all set!
 You can now work with the framework.

+# Credits

+The section system of the framework is greatly inspired from devanych vue-renderer which did an amazing work.
+You can find the repository [here](https://github.com/devanych/view-renderer)